evanbowman/BPCore-Engine/README.md

 * `ent()`
 Create an entity.
 Max 128 allowed at a time.

-* `del(entity)`
+* `del(entity, [parameter])`
 Destroy an entity.
 The engine owns and manages all entities, the Lua garbage collector will not collect them.
 Call `del()` when you're done with an entity.
+If you pass an extra parameter: the following options are supported: parameter==0: no effect, the entity is not deleted, parameter==1: delete the entity when it finishes its animation.

 * `entspr(entity, [sprite_id], [xflip], [yflip])`
 Set an entity's sprite, with optional flipping flags.
 Similar to `spr()`, but for entities.
 Returns the input entity.
 When called without any of the last three arguments, returns an entity's sprite info: